16 Awesome Podcasts for Your Next Road Trip

-As fun as road trips are, the actual “road” part can be tedious, which is why it’s essential to have the right podcast queued up for the ride.
+When you’ve got a lot of time on your hands, whether you’re on the road or at home, a good podcast can be just the thing to shake things up and keep you entertained.
 Be it a murder mystery, a laugh-out-loud comedy, a historical look at presidents or a little outdoorsy pre-gaming, there’s a podcast out there for everyone.
-As you prepare for your next trip, here are some awesome options to check out – just search on your favorite podcast service.
+As you prepare for your next trip or even when you’re making dinner at home, here are some awesome options to check out – just search on your favorite podcast service.

 Whether you’re en route to a national park yourself or you’d just like to hike vicariously, this friendly and funny podcast from friends Dustin Ballard and Michael Ryan is sure to deliver.
 The duo share stories from their hikes through America’s national parks, from Yosemite to the Great Smoky Mountains, and places in between.
 Their relatable, upbeat demeanor makes it feel like you’re hiking right there with them.